twinfoundation/messaging/packages/messaging-connector-aws/docs/reference/classes/AwsMessagingConnector.md

 # Class: AwsMessagingConnector

-Class for performing messaging operations using the AWS services.
+Class for connecting to the messaging operations of the AWS services.

 ## Implements